AfricArxiv/hub-and-search-portal/README.md

 [AfricArxiv/preprint-repository](https://github.com/AfricArxiv/preprint-repository) | *as described here*
-upload of preprint manuscripts, student reports, research proposals, registered reports/preregistrations, short communications, etc. | aggregating scholarly output from and about Africa via one interface inlc preprints form toher platforms, scholarly books, datasets for streamlined discoverability based on PKP OPS (?) | Integrates via API of partner platforms but applying different search sechme atop of thier functions DOI and CC-BY 4.0 attribution | Uses crowling and feature extraction for more accurate search results integration with Crossref, ORCID, … | Enbales much more search oprtions relvent to content pulish in relation to Africa as per the sources section below
+upload of preprint manuscripts, student reports, research proposals, registered reports/preregistrations, short communications, etc. | aggregating scholarly output from and about Africa via one interface inlc preprints form toher platforms, scholarly books, datasets for streamlined discoverability based on PKP OPS (?) | Integrates via API of partner platforms but applying different search sechme atop of thier functions DOI and CC-BY 4.0 attribution | Uses crowling and feature extraction for more accurate semantic context search integration with Crossref, ORCID, … | Enbales much more search oprtions relvent to content pulish in relation to Africa as per the sources section below

-## Technical requirements
-- ensuring maximum discoverability and interoperability
-- …
-- …

 ## Sources